kalendar/assessments/writing/help.md

 **Connecting Ideas Within Paragraphs**

 * sentences are linked together in a way that allows the reader to see the relationship between the ideas or information in one sentence and those in another sentence.
-* uses adverbs (e.g., similarly, also, therefore), relative pronouns (e.g., who, that, which), and conjunctions (e.g., and, or, while, whereas) to link sentences and ideas together.
+* uses adverbs (e.g., similarly, also, therefore), relative pronouns (e.g., who, that, which), conjunctions (e.g., and, or, while, whereas), and the repetitionof key words, as needed, to link sentences and ideas together.

 **Sentences**